rehoboth23/chatx/README.md

 **python manage.py runserver**

 # To test front end
-!! ensure that you are in the bant folder
+**I would recommend studying the backend and then creating a custom front end to fit the APIs** !! ensure that you are in the bant folder
 **npm create-react-app** [app name]
 **cd app name**